 "Transforming society by optimizing movement to improve the human experience" - American Physical Therapy Association, Vision Statement

 We are able to bill most insurance companies through our partnership with Step & Spine Physical Therapy.
-Referrals from your primary care provider can be faxed to Destination Rehab at: 541-728-0715
+You do not need a referral to seek physical therapy services, but if you already have one it can be faxed to Destination Rehab at: 971-242-4088

 If you would like to pay out-of-pocket instead of using insurance, please contact us directly at: 541-241-6837.
 Listed below are our rates:

 Customized Session: $125/session - contact Carol-Ann to schedule an initial evaluation session (firstname.lastname@example.org, 541.241.6837)

 PT Referral form: HERE fax: 971-242-4088

 What conditions do you treat?
 Our specialty is neurologic conditions, which include a wide variety.
 Some of the most common are Brain injury, Stroke, Spinal Cord Injury, Multiple Sclerosis and Parkinson’s disease.